Luis0lo/diary/README.md

 # Diary (Python - Django)
 Accountability is key.
 This repository's purpose is to track my day to day evolution

+## 14/08/2024

+- remove links to external libraries and update one of the apps to use the latest version of bootstrap

 ## 13/08/2024

 - Day mostly spent on debugging and fixing redirect links.